Guest Blog Post by Anamarie Diaz, The Financial Flutist

 Financing Options Available from the Flute Center

-The Flute Center of New York (FCNY) is the largest seller of new and used flutes in North America.
+The Flute Center is the largest seller of new and used flutes in North America.
 They offer multiple financing options to flutists to make purchasing a new instrument the most affordable.

 United Midwest Savings Bank